publishpress/PublishPress-Future/doc/workflow/define-step.md

 Edit the class `PublishPress\FuturePro\Modules\Workflows\Models\NodeTypesModel` and add the new node type to one of the methods: `getDefaultTriggers`, `getDefaultActions`, or `getDefaultFlows`.

-## Register the node runner in the node runner mapper
+## Register the node runner in the node runner factory

-Edit the class `PublishPress\FuturePro\Modules\Workflows\Domain\Engine\NodeRunnerMapper` and add the new node runner to the `mapNodeToRunner` method.
+Edit the services file and add the new node runner to the service `ServicesAbstract::NODE_RUNNER_FACTORY`.